-- passing score on MoGEA, or passing scores of 235 or more on all subsections of the College Basic Academic Subjects Examination (C-BASE), within a two year period;
+- passing score on all sections of the MoGEA within a two year period;

-- passing score on state qualifying exam for certification in student's area of study (pre-requisite for enrolling in ED453 and ED462);
+- passing score on state qualifying exam for certification in student's area of study (pre-requisite for enrolling in ED454 and ED462);

 - minimum GPAs required prior to student teaching and graduation: 2.75 GPA overall, 3.0 GPA in the content area, and 3.0 GPA in professional education courses with no grade lower than a C;